adrianlemess/jokenpo-game-angular/README.md

   * createHandRandom: it's a method to return with a random logic, a hand with strategy.
 * As the logic to know which hand win of each hand (example: Rock x Paper), it's the logic we'd probably change in the future if we need to add a new hand, I isolated as a strategy, this way if we need to add a new hand we will not update the previous one, only the strategy layer.

-NOTE: Some methods and models were modified once I've started coding, the diagram was my initial idea and help me to setup everything fast and validate on paper first.
+NOTE: Some methods and models were modified once I've started coding, the diagram was my initial idea and help me to setup everything faster and validate on "paper" first (paper is cheaper if I make mistake).

 ### Modules

 * LayoutModule - Will have only the components shared across all routes, which is header and footer for this application.
 This module is for performance issues, because now we can have a `SharedModule` with the components used only in some views and not loading `SharedModule` every time.